#WaveOfHope #ClimateCrisis #ClimateJustice #Fairtrade

 Adam Gardner, Head of Campaigns at the Fairtrade Foundation said: “Living with the reality of the climate crisis every day, our producers recognise the urgent need for global change if their livelihoods are to survive.
 But due to generations of unfair trade and the legacy of colonialism, millions of the people most affected by the climate crisis cannot earn a living income from their hard work.
 While they cannot earn enough for their daily essentials, they cannot invest in adapting to crises like the climate emergency or unexpected catastrophes like the Covid-19 pandemic.

-“World leaders at the G7 need to understand that it’s not possible to effectively tackle the climate crisis, without climate justice for farmers and a serious commitment to tackle the Covid-19 pandemic on a global scale.”
+“Politicians at the G7 need to understand that it’s not possible to effectively tackle the climate crisis, without climate justice for farmers and a serious commitment to tackle the Covid-19 pandemic on a global scale.”

 The global Fairtrade community is challenging national leaders to, at a minimum, deliver on an unfulfilled promise to fund a $100bn per year climate finance package for communities most affected by climate change.
 It is also demanding that political leaders respect the expertise, needs and ambitions of farmers and workers: communities on the front line of climate crisis must take a leading role in deciding how any funds are spent.